vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 **Version 2**

 Observe that:

 - If `n` is not a prime number, I can always find a pair of integers `p` and `q` such that both `p` and `q` are less than `n`, and `p` is a prime number.
 - If `n` is a prime number, the algorithm ensures that all nonsize_t-prime numbers smaller that `n` are marked.

-Thus, instead of checking all the way up to `n`, I need to check only up to the square root of `n`.
+Thus, instead of checking all the way up to `n`, I need to check up to only the square root of `n`.
+Here is the new implementation:

 ```C++
 unique_ptr<bool[]> create_SoE_v2(const size_t &n) {